TimothyChenAllen/RepData_PeerAssessment1/PA1_template.md

 What is the impact of imputing missing data on the estimates of the total daily number of steps?

-*The effect of imputing the the missin daily number of steps from 5-minute intervals is to bring the `mean` and `median` closer together.*
+*The effect of imputing the the missing daily number of steps from 5-minute intervals is to bring the `mean` and `median` closer together.*

 ```r